Summer 2017: Pilot Membership Program has concluded.

 - a closer connection with the institution that helps empower area nonprofits to gain the resources they need to thrive.

-RFL Presentation: Making Data Your Friend – Uses for Nonprofit Planning and Grant Writing (August 15, 2017)
+Making Data Your Friend – Uses for Nonprofit Planning and Grant Writing by Tara Carmean and Brittain Ayres (August 15, 2017)

 Planners from the Travis County Research & Planning Division described their Data Access and Technical Assistance (DATA) Service and provided an overview of the recently released Focus on Poverty in Travis County and most recent Travis County Snapshot from the American Community Survey.

-A networking “happy hour” was held at the Austin Beer Garden Brewing Company (ABGB) for members of the RFL’s pilot membership program.
+A networking “happy hour” at the Austin Beer Garden Brewing Company (ABGB) for members of the RFL’s pilot membership program.

 Anne Fertitta, Senior Manager, Global Community Affairs / Public Affairs, AMD

 Michele Walker-Moak, Manager, Global Community Affairs, Applied Materials Inc.

 Fundamentals of Development – The Money Matters by Amy Temperly, Nonprofit Consultant (July 27, 2017)

 We all know the saying “no money, no mission.”
 Do you have a plan for how you will bring in the money to support your programming?
 Is it diversified?
 Do you have the right relationships?
 In this session, members learn the necessary components of a diverse fundraising plan, the importance of relationship building and where to begin.